chef/chef-web-docs/chef_master/source/delivery_truck.rst

 * ``syntax.rb``
 * ``unit.rb``

+where:

+* The ``default.rb`` file is executed by the |chef client|
+* The ``provision.rb`` file discovers all ``metadata.rb`` and/or ``metadata.json`` files that are located in the project's root directory, plus any cookbook directory located under ``cookbooks/<project_cookbooks>``
-which correspond to phases that exist in the |chef delivery| pipeline.
+* The remaining recipes correspond to specific phases that exist in the |chef delivery| pipeline

 A build cookbook defines the same phases.
 For example, a build cookbook's recipe directory should contain an identical list of recipes.
 For example, run:

 .. code-block:: bash